-Summer Restaurant Week Returns This DSS With Over 65 Exclusive Dining Deals Across Dubai
+Summer Restaurant Week Returns This DSS with Over 65 Exclusive Dining Deals Across Dubai

-From neighbourhood favourites to renowned international spots, the line-up spans Emirati, Indian, Italian, Japanese, French, Mexican, Peruvian, and more

-Discover restaurants and book now exclusively through the OpenTable website or app

-Dubai, United Arab Emirates, 30 June 2025: One of the most anticipated dining events of Dubai Summer Surprises (DSS) 2025 makes its eagerly awaited return this July, inviting everyone across the city to embark on an irresistible culinary adventure and experience some of Dubai's best-loved restaurants at exceptional value.
-Summer Restaurant Week runs from 4 to 13 July , bringing friends, families, couples, and colleagues the chance to savour signature dishes and exclusive set menus at more than 65 of the city's top dining destinations , with two-course lunches priced at AED 95 and three-course dinners at AED 150 .
+(MENAFN- House of Comms) Dubai, United Arab Emirates, 30 June 2025: One of the most anticipated dining events of Dubai Summer Surprises (DSS) 2025 makes its eagerly awaited return this July, inviting everyone across the city to embark on an irresistible culinary adventure and experience some of Dubai’s best-loved restaurants at exceptional value.
+Summer Restaurant Week runs from 4 to 13 July, bringing friends, families, couples, and colleagues the chance to savour signature dishes and exclusive set menus at more than 65 of the city’s top dining destinations, with two-course lunches priced at AED 95 and three-course dinners at AED 150.

 Each participating venue offers a curated menu built around its most popular dishes, giving guests the chance to enjoy quality dining at a fraction of the usual price.
 With more than 30 percent in savings across lunch and dinner experiences, Summer Restaurant Week is the perfect excuse to eat out, try something new, and celebrate the city’s thriving food culture, whether for a midweek lunch, relaxed family meal, or dinner with friends.
 Reservations for this exclusive, limited-time opportunity are subject to availability.
 Diners are encouraged to not miss their chance to explore the finest gastronomy at unbeatable prices, and discover and book their tables today through the OpenTable website and app.